-5. That there is hereby created a board to be known as the State Medical Education Board to consist of five members, one of whom shall be the President of Georgia Medical Association, one of whom shall be the immediate Past President of the Georgia Medical Association, and three members to be appointed by the Governor, who shall be qualified electors of the State of Georgia.
-The members of the board shall hold office for a term of four years beginning on the first day of April, 1953, and every four years thereafter the Governor shall appoint three members for a term of four years, and shall appoint the President and the immediate Past President of the Georgia Medical Association pursuant to their position and office in those respective capacities.
+- 4. No poll tax shall be levied to exceed one dollar annually upon each poll. - 5.
+There is hereby created a board to be known as the State Medical Education Board to consist of five members, one of whom shall be the President of the Medical Association of Georgia, one of whom shall be the immediate Past President of the Medical Association of Georgia, and three members to be appointed by the Governor, who shall be qualified electors of the State of Georgia.
+The members of the Board shall hold office for a term of four years beginning on the first day of April, 1953, and every four years thereafter the Governor shall appoint three members for a term of four years, and shall appoint the President and the immediate Past President of the Medical Association of Georgia pursuant to their position and office in those respective capacities.
 Vacancies shall be filled by appointment of the Governor for the unexpired term.

-The members of the Board shall serve without pay but shall be allowed \$7.50 per day expenses and traveling expenses of five cents (5c) per mile for attending meetings of the board or in traveling elsewhere in the discharge of their duties requiring their absence from their respective places of abode, same to be paid upon the approval of the Chairman or Vice-Chairman of the board, out of any funds made available to said board.
+The members of the Board shall serve without pay but shall be allowed \$20.00 per day expenses and traveling expenses of ten cents (10φ) per mile for attending meetings of the Board or in traveling elsewhere in the discharge of their duties requiring their absence from their respective places of abode, same to be paid upon the approval of the Chairman or Vice-Chairman of the Board, out of any funds made available to said Board.

-The secretary of the board shall be whomsoever is serving as the secretary of the Board of Regents, who shall keep the records and minutes of the proceedings of the board and who shall also keep the books, records and accounts of the board, and whose compensation as secretary of this board shall not exceed the sum of \$2,400.00 per annum payable monthly.
-The secretary shall prepare and countersign all checks, vouchers and warrants drawn upon the funds of the board, and the same shall be signed by the chairman of the board.
-The secretary shall also be the treasurer of the board and shall keep and account for all the funds of the board, and shall execute and file with the board a surety bond in the sum of \$10,000.00, payable to the State of Georgia, and conditioned upon the faithful performance of his duties and that he shall properly account for all funds coming into his hands as such secretary, the premium on such bond to be paid out of the funds of the board.
-He shall devote his full time to the duties of his office.
+The secretary of the Board shall be whomsoever is serving as the executive secretary of the Board of Regents, who shall keep the records and minutes of the proceedings of the Board and who shall also keep the books, records and accounts of the Board, and whose compensation as secretary of this Board shall be fixed by the Board.
+The secretary shall prepare and countersign all checks, vouchers and warrants drawn upon the funds of the Board, and the same shall be signed by the Chairman of the Board.
+The secretary shall also be the treasurer of the Board and shall keep and account for all the funds of the Board, and shall execute and file with the Board a surety bond in the sum of \$10,000.00, payable to the State of Georgia, and conditioned upon the faithful performance of his duties and that he shall properly account for all funds coming into his hands as such secretary, the premium on such bond to be paid out of the funds of the Board.